 Line 19a.
-Show the beginning-of-year distribution of assets for the categories shown.
-Use the market value of assets and do not include the value of any receivables.
-These percentages, expressed to the nearest whole percent, should reflect the total assets held in stocks, investment-grade debt instruments, highyield debt instruments, real estate, or other asset classes, regardless of how they are listed on the Schedule H. The percentages in the five categories should sum to 100 percent.
-Assets held in trusts, accounts, mutual funds, and other investment arrangements should be disaggregated and properly distributed among the five asset components.
-The assets in these trusts, accounts, mutual funds, and investment arrangements should not be included in the "Other" component unless these investments contain no stocks, bonds, or real estate holdings.
+Show the end-of-year distribution of assets for the categories shown.
+Use the market value of assets (not notional or book value) and do not include the value of any receivables.
+These percentages, expressed to the nearest whole percent, should reflect the total assets held regardless of how they are listed on the Schedule H and the sum of the percentages in the seven categories should sum to 100 percent.
+Assets held in trusts, accounts, mutual funds, and other investment arrangements should be disaggregated among the seven asset categories.
 The same methodology should be used in disaggregating trust assets as is used when disclosing the allocation of plan assets on the sponsor's 10-K filings to the Securities and Exchange Commission.
-Real estate investment trusts (REITs) should be listed with stocks, while real estate limited partnerships should be included in the Real Estate category.
+Split assets between the following seven categories: